ryaneof/streaming-pics/README.md

 - Display media from authenticated user's timeline (realtime).
 - Display media from posted or liked tweets by a Twitter user.
 - Display media from tweets in a public Twitter list.
+- Display media from others' retweeted or quoted tweets.
 - Display photos from tweets which contain an Instagram photo link.
 - Like & Unlike a tweet.
 - Support images, GIFs and videos uploaded from Twitter official clients.

+## Browser Compatabilities

+I won't support any fallback browsers such as IE 8 or even IE 6.
+Streaming Pics should be able to run smoothly on the latest version of Chrome, Safari, Firefox and IE Edge.
+Feel free to submit an issue if there's any problem.

 ## Requirements